avinetworks/avi-helm-charts/docs/AKO/objects.md

     poolname = clusterName + "--" + namespace + "-" + host + "_" + path + "-" + routeName + "-" serviceName

+##### Multi-Port Service Support in Openshift

+A service in openshift can have multiple ports.
+In order for a `Service` to have multiple ports, openshift mandates them to have a `name`.
+To use such a service, the user `must` specify the targetPort within port in route spec.
+The value of targetPort can be interger value of the target port or name of the port.
+If the backend service has only one port, then `port` field in route can be skipped, but it can not be skipped if the service has multiple ports.
+For example, consider the following Service:

+        apiVersion: v1
+        kind: Service
+        metadata:
+          labels:
+            run: avisvc
+        spec:
+          ports:
+          - name: myport1
+            port: 80
+            protocol: TCP
+            targetPort: 80
+          - name: myport2
+            port: 8080
+            protocol: TCP
+            targetPort: 8080
+          selector:
+            app: my-app
+          type: ClusterIP

+In order to use this service in a route, the route spec can look like one of the following:

+        apiVersion: v1
+        kind: Route
+        metadata:
+          name: route1
+        spec:
+          host: routehost1.avi.internal
+          path: /foo
+          port:
+            targetPort: 8080
+          to:
+            kind: Service
+            name: avisvc1

+        apiVersion: v1
+        kind: Route
+        metadata:
+          name: route1
+        spec:
+          host: routehost1.avi.internal
+          path: /foo
+          port:
+            targetPort: myport2
+          to:
+            kind: Service
+            name: avisvc1